-The student must first notify the school previously attended and request to have official transcripts and course descriptions sent to the school, Attention - Cosmetology Supervisor.
-The transcripts will be evaluated for admittance by the Cosmetology Supervisor.
-Students will be evaluated in both a theory and practical evaluation to determine the placement for the student in the program at Penn Commercial.
-Once the student has completed both of the theory and practical evaluations a determination will be made on the number of hours and classes that can transferred in.
+The student must first notify the school previously attended and request to have official transcripts and course descriptions sent to the school, Attention - Director of Education.
+The transcripts will be evaluated for admittance by the Cosmetology Supervisor and Director of Education.
+A determination will be made on the number of hours and classes that can transferred in.
 Penn Commercial reserves the right to transfer in up to 350 of the total hours and can deny transferring in any of the hours after reviewing the student's evaluation.
 All evaluations must be completed prior to the class start.